FusionAuth/fusionauth-site/resources/guide-to-user-data-security.md

 $ nano bin/backup.sh
 ```

 In this file, you will need to dump the contents of your database to a file.
-The command to do this is mysqldump.
+The command to do this is `mysqldump`.
 Here's an example script that creates a backup of a database called production to the `/tmp/backups` directory:

 ```bash
 #!/bin/bash